Alan Truscott: Britain

 Truscott was born in Brixton, south London, and showed early prowess at chess.
 He attended Whitgift School in Croydon and served in the Royal Navy for three years around the end of World War II.
-From 1947 he studied at the University of Oxford, which he represented at both chess and bridge.
+From 1947, Truscott studied at Oxford, which he represented at both chess and bridge.
 With Oxford partner Robert d'Unienville, he was on the British team (along with Terence Reese and Boris Schapiro) that won a bronze medal at the 1951 European Bridge League championships, age only 26.
-He represented Britain in the same event twice more, finishing second with partner Maurice Harrison-Gray in 1958 (again along with Reese–Schapiro) and first with partner Tony Priday in 1961.
+Truscott represented Britain in the same event twice more, finishing second with partner Maurice Harrison-Gray in 1958 (again along with Reese–Schapiro) and first with partner Tony Priday in 1961.
 He was in charge of organising the 1961 rendition hosted by Torquay in Devonshire, England.
 As European champions that British team finished third in the 1962 Bermuda Bowl held in New York City.
-The 1961 European Teams was his only international championship outside the British Isles.
+The 1961 European Teams was Truscott's only international championship outside the British Isles.

 America

-According to Maureen Hiron, bridge columnist for The Independent of London, in New York City "he fell in love with one of the scorers, in particular, and America in general, and decided to cross the Atlantic."
+According to Maureen Hiron, bridge columnist for The Independent of London, in New York City "(Truscott) fell in love with one of the scorers, in particular, and America in general, and decided to cross the Atlantic."

 Richard L. Frey, the American Contract Bridge League publications director, recruited Truscott to help edit the ACBL's membership magazine and its Official Encyclopedia of Bridge, whose first edition was underway.
 Truscott moved to New York City, then the ACBL headquarters, and succeeded Albert Morehead as bridge editor of The New York Times 1 January 1964.
 Truscott wrote a bridge column for The New York Times daily until March 1994, and then three times a week until April 2005, when he retired due to poor health, for a total of some 12,750 columns.

 Frey, Truscott, and the editorial board led by Morehead completed the first edition of The Official Encyclopedia of Bridge in 1964.
 Truscott would be the executive editor of the encyclopedia until his death.

 Alan Truscott had three children, Frances, Fraser and Philip, with his first wife, Gloria Gilling.
-That marriage was dissolved 1971 and in 1972 he married the American bridge expert and internationalist Dorothy Hayden, born Johnson, a former math teacher and actuary, who had four children from two previous marriages.
+That marriage was dissolved in 1971 and in 1972 he married the American bridge expert and internationalist Dorothy Hayden, née Johnson, a former math teacher and actuary, who had four children from two previous marriages.

 Alan Truscott wrote thirteen bridge books, including two with his wife, Dorothy, and one with Phillip Alder.
 He died of cancer at their vacation home in New Russia, New York, near Lake Champlain.
 His widow died the following year.